First lawsuit filed in GM mosquito release

-Meagan Morrison Hull, a Sugarloaf Key resident, has initiated a “writ of mandamus” legal case filed against the Florida Keys Mosquito Control District for failure to produce public records disclosing locations of the boxes the private bio-tech company Oxitec is using to release potentially millions of mosquitos.
-The release is to test how effective the genetically modified mosquitoes are at eradicating or reducing the number of Aedes agypti mosquitoes, which can carry dengue fever, Zika and other tropical diseases.
+Meagan Morrison Hull, who lives on Sugarloaf Key, has initiated a “writ of mandamus” legal case filed against the Florida Keys Mosquito Control District for failure to produce public records disclosing locations of the boxes the private bio-tech company Oxitec is using to release potentially millions of mosquitoes.
+The release is to test how effective the genetically modified mosquitoes are at eradicating or reducing the number Aedes agypti mosquitoes, which can carry dengue fever, Zika and other tropical diseases.

 Oxitec and the FKMCD have only said so far that the boxes were being placed in six locations: two on Cudjoe Key, one on Ramrod Key and three on Vaca Key in Marathon.